The Best Free Things to Do in Phoenix This Week

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Bring pictures of loved ones who have passed on to the historic St. Mary’s Basilica Parish in downtown Phoenix and light a candle in their memory at the Fifth Annual Día de los Muertos Festival.
-The event features a procession to commemorate those who have gone before us.
-Additionally, there will be live music, a car show featuring vehicles fashioned with trunk altars, fun activities for children of all ages, and merchandise and crafts from local vendors, including the Crafty Chica, Kathy Cano-Murillo.
+Before Chandler became recognized as one of Arizona’s technology hubs, the suburb was known for growing cotton, corn, and alfalfa.
+The Arizona Harvest Fest and Farmers Market celebrates that agricultural heritage with seasonal samples from neighborhood beer breweries, pie eating contests, pumpkin pageants, and corn shucking.
+This family-friendly event will also feature music from Bluesman Mike and Shari Rowe.
+For those looking for that unique holiday gift, local vendors will be selling their wares.

-The celebration lasts from 11 a.m. to 5 p.m. on Sunday, November 4, at 231 North Third Street.
-This is a free event, but a donation of canned goods to benefit the St. Vincent de Paul Food Bank is suggested.
-For more information, visit saintmarysbasilica.org.
+Cultivate some fun from 9 a.m. to 4 p.m. on Sunday, November 11, at Dr. A.J.
+Chandler Park, 3 South Arizona Avenue in Chandler.
+This is a free event.
+For more information, visit arizonaharvestfest.com.
 Jason Keil

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!